onlinefinder/onlinefinder/searx/infopage/en/about.md

 Now when you type something in your browser, OnlineFinder will be your default search engine.
 Also when you highlight something and click search, OnlineFinder will be the default for your search.
 ENJOY!

-## How do I set it as the default search engine?
+## How do I set it as the default for Microsoft Edge & Firefox?

-OnlineFinder supports [OpenSearch].
-For more information on changing your default search engine, see your browser's documentation:

 - [Firefox]
 - [Microsoft Edge] - Behind the link, you will also find some useful instructions for Chrome and Safari.
-- [Chromium]-based browsers only add websites that the user navigates to without a path.

 ## History of OnlineFinder